sjramotowski/devops-helloworld/README.md

 ### Submission

-Submit the URL of your GitHub repository to knguyen07@email.wm.edu
+Submit the URL of your GitHub repository and a screenshot of the successful pipeline run to knguyen07@email.wm.edu